challengehub/public-data/challenges/dc19d15b-ff67-43ce-afaa-449ed2becd52.challenge.md

 1. Type **conda install -c conda-forge python-sounddevice** and press _enter_.
 1. You may do the same for plotly: **conda install -c conda-forge plotly**

+## Challenge
+You are trying to listen to the BBC news but there is background noise that makes it difficult to hear.
+Your challenge is to remove the noise from the signal.

+You may use the outline python code below to help you, or you may use your own code from scratch.

 ## Resources
 - Python outline code: http://raw.githubusercontent.com/NanoScaleDesign/FourierAnalysis/master/Audio/audio.py [1]